Deepest-Project/README/README.md

 These categories can be found in **teams tap**.
 Note that, this tap is **only visible to Deepest community members.**

 ## About teams (main)
-Our main teams (e.g. Vision, Reading Group ...) can be categorized as project implementation or paper reviews.
+Our main teams (e.g. Vision, Reading Group ...) can be categorized as project implementation or paper reviews. ([link](https://github.com/orgs/Deepest-Project/teams))

 ### Project implementation team main page
-In each main team, members only can propose projects and discuss.
+In each main team, members only can propose projects and discuss. ([main team page](https://github.com/orgs/Deepest-Project/teams/vision))

 <img src=/captures/main_team1.JPG width="800"/>